apache/doris-website/docs/lakehouse/datalake-building/hive-build.md

 - Compression Formats

-    - Parquet: snappy(default), zstd
+    - Parquet: snappy(default), zstd, plain. (plain means no compression is used.)
-    - ORC: snappy, zlib(default), zstd
+    - ORC: snappy, zlib(default), zstd, plain. (plain means no compression is used.)

 - Storage Medium